dipam7/Fancy-python/README.md

 # Fancy-python
-This repo is based on my articles [How to be fancy with Python](https://towardsdatascience.com/how-to-be-fancy-with-python-8e4c53f47789) and [How to be fancy with OOP in Python](https://towardsdatascience.com/how-to-be-fancy-with-python-part-2-70fab0a3e492).
+This repo is based on my article [How to be fancy with Python](https://towardsdatascience.com/how-to-be-fancy-with-python-8e4c53f47789).
 It includes small Python tricks that will make your life much much easier.
 I hope they also help you become a better Python programmer.
 It is available as a jupyter notebook so you can clone and run it yourself.
 Also, if you know some tricks of your own, submit a pull request and I'll be more than happy to include it.

 ### -1.
 Keyboard shortcuts